-Jonathan MUK attended the Singapore Management University’s School of Law and graduated in 2013 with a Bachelor of Laws (Summa cum Laude) and Bachelor of Business Management (Finance) (Summa cum Laude).
-He was called to the Singapore Bar in 2016 after stints serving as a Deputy Public Prosecutor (“DPP”) with the Attorney General’s Chambers and as a Justices Law Clerk (“JLC”) with the Supreme Court of Singapore.
-He is fluent in English, Mandarin, Cantonese, and basic Bahasa Melayu.
+Jonathan MUK is an Associate Director of the Firm.
+He was a recipient of the prestigious Lee Kong Chian Scholarship and graduated from the Singapore Management University Yong Pung How School of Law in 2013 with a Bachelor of Laws (Summa cum Laude) and a Bachelor of Business Management (Finance) (Summa cum Laude) through a double degree programme.
+Jonathan was called to the Singapore Bar in 2016 after serving as a Deputy Public Prosecutor with the Attorney General’s Chambers and as a Justices Law Clerk with the Supreme Court of Singapore serving judges of the High Court and Court of Appeal.

-Jonathan is also an accredited mediator with the Singapore Mediation Centre and part of the FIDReC-SMC Co-Mediation Pilot Scheme.
-Since being empanelled, Jonathan has mediated several cases involving credit card disputes, motor insurance, and accident and health insurance.
-He has been commended for his ability to manage expectations and emptions well and received positive feedback for his “good control of the proceedings”, ability to build “good rapport with the parties”, and “helping explore and develop options” for the parties to amicably resolve their dispute.
+Jonathan is a big believer in mediation as a method to resolve disputes.
+He mediates at the Singapore International Mediation Centre, the Singapore Mediation Centre, and under the Law Society Mediation Scheme.
+He is also a mediator and neutral evaluator with the Financial Industry Disputes Resolution Centre.
+In these capacities, Jonathan has been commended for managing expectations and emotions well and has received positive feedback for his “good control of the proceedings”, ability to build “good rapport with the parties”, and “helping explore and develop options” for the parties to resolve their dispute amicably.

 Case Highlights